PatchworkOS 19e446b

 )

-Walk a single step in a path.
+Walk a single path component.

 Parameters

-nameThe name of the child dentry.
+nameThe name of the new path component.

 nsThe namespace to access mountpoints.